rchikhi/GPT-is-you/README.md

 # Example prompts

-You may replace occurrences of "[YYY]" by a short description of the other person.
+You may replace occurrences of "[YYY]" by a short description of the person.
 I also suggest translating these prompts in the original language of the conversation, if non-English.

 1. Learn something about yourself: